Awarding Posthumous Degrees

 - Student’s cumulative GPA meets the minimum GPA requirement for their declared degree program

 - Student had been an active student within the last two calendar years

 Students who completed all Degree Requirements

 The diploma for the degree that the student was pursuing will be prepared in the same manner as if the student had graduated.
 This diploma may be presented to the family of the deceased in a special ceremony, at Commencement or in whatever manner is deemed appropriate.1

 Student Did Not Yet Complete Degree Requirements

-If the student had not completed degree requirements but was making satisfactory progress at the time of death, a dean’s certificate honoring the student may be provided by the appropriate academic unit(s).
+If the student had not satisfied the degree completion criteria listed above but was making satisfactory progress at the time of death, a dean’s certificate honoring the student may be provided by the appropriate academic unit(s).
 These certificates may be designed and presented in a manner that is fitting to the circumstances.1

 In some instances, presentation of the degree or certificate to family members may be made at a remembrance ceremony.